csev/dj4e/assn/paw_forms.md

 * Add the Create Update, and Delete views to `views.py` as described in the tutorial.
 But we want to only allow logged in users to access these views.
 If you want to take the extra step, you can create a new permission and use the `PermissionRequiredMixin` to be more fine-grained.
-At a minimum, make sure that you have to be logged in to do the CRUD operations.
+At a minimum, make sure that a user must be logged in to do the CRUD operations.

     Simply add the `LoginRequiredMixin` to each of your classes (we imported it earlier in the file)